Rootgrow by Empathy: RHS Approved Mycorrhizae AKA “Friendly Fungi”

 Fungi grow much faster than roots, so they can increase a transplanted plant’s effective root area many times over in only a few weeks, during which time the roots themselves have barely grown.

-By putting Rootgrow fungi on the roots, you ensure that there is an explosion of fungal activity from day one, giving your plants the best possible start.
+Putting Rootgrow granules onto the roots makes them the centre of fungal activity from day one, giving your plants the best possible start.

 Rootgrow’s mycorrhizal fungi rapidly enhance a plant’s root system so it: